 If you were affected personally (you, your family, your community) definitely address this.

 Stay factual, clear and brief.
 This prompt is very, very short.
-It’s likely NYMC is using this prompt as an organized way to gather this information from their applicants, so the admissions committee is not searching around for it application by application.
+It’s likely NYMC is using this prompt as an organized way to gather this information from their applicants, so the admissions committee does not have to search for it application by application, or guess for example that you didn’t have clinical volunteer experiences for a year because of COVID.

 If you have any room left after addressing the facts, close your response positively.
 How did you, a future doctor, adjust to this crisis?
 Did you step up to the pandemic, in whatever innovative way?